gardener/machine-controller-manager/docs/faq.md

 - [Old machines are stuck in deletion](#my-machine-is-stuck-in-deletion-for-1-hr-why)
 - If you are using Gardener for setting up kubernetes cluster, then machine object won't turn to `Running` state until `node-critical-components` are ready.
 Refer [this](https://github.com/gardener/gardener/blob/master/docs/usage/advanced/node-readiness.md) for more details.

+### Why are some preserved failed machines deleted even though they haven't passed their preserve expiry time yet?

+This can happen if either of the following values have been reduced
+1. `spec.autoPreserveFailedMachineMax`
+2. `spec.Replicas`

+When `spec.autoPreserveFailedMachineMax` is reduced and there are more auto-preserved machines than the max count, MCM will sort the machines according to their `PreserveExpiryTime`s and remove machines that have the nearest expiry time.
+This is to done to keep machines who have the potential for longer preservation and hence additional time for debugging.
+In the case where `spec.Replicas` has been reduced, MCM will always prioritize keeping preserved machines.
+If this is not possible due to all non-preserved machines being deleted already, then MCM uses the same mechanism as above.
+Additionally, MCM will also prioritize keeping manually preserved failed machines over auto-preserved failed machines.
+This might lead to a case where MCM deleted all auto preserved failed machines if `spec.Replicas` is reduced accordingly.

 # Developer

 ### How should I test my code before submitting a PR?